My son says he had the best summer of his life, full of trying new things.

 All campers get a trip to an amusement-style park once each session.
 To promote bonding for the following summer, the oldest Mainside campers (Upper Seniors) and the Lower Teens take their trip together.

 Teens get a second trip, too: they get to choose one of three options, such as attending a minor league baseball game (schedule dependent), crossing the Walkway Over the Hudson (the world’s longest elevated pedestrian bridge), or touring a real dairy/farm.

 During Session 2, the Upper Teens (our oldest camper unit) go on a three-day, two-night trip away from camp, an experience which is always a highlight of their summer.

 Fees for all day trips are included in camper tuition already; there are no extra costs except for any spending money you may wish to provide directly to your camper for snacks and souvenirs.
-The exception is the Upper Teen 3-day Session 2 trip, for which there is an additional $350 trip fee.
+The exception is the Upper Teen 3-day Session 2 trip.

 Select from a variety of projects & media.
 Explore sculpture, copper work, painting, drawing, jewelry, and much more in our studios.